Destroy All Humans!: Destroy All Humans! (2005)

-During the year 1959, Cryptosporidium 137 first arrived on the Earth to investigate the planet and search for his predecessor clone, Cryptosporidium 136, who disappeared in 1947 after Orthopox 13 sent him to Earth on a similar mission.
+During the year 1959, Cryptosporidium 137 first arrived on Earth to investigate the planet and search for his predecessor clone, Cryptosporidium 136, who disappeared in 1947 after Orthopox 13 sent him to Earth on a similar mission.
 Pox sends Crypto on a mission to harvest human brain stems (which contain a small amount of pure Furon DNA due to an encounter between Furon warriors and humans in ancient times) to prevent his species from going extinct.
-To accomplish his mission, he must defeat Majestic, a shadowy government organization led by a black-clad figure named Silhouette.
-After accomplishing this, Crypto takes over the United States by posing as the President.
+To accomplish his mission, he must fight and defeat the Majestic agency, a shadowy government organization led by a black-clad figure named Silhouette.
+After accomplishing this, Crypto takes over the United States by posing as the president.

+Destroy All Humans! (mobile) (2005)

+Destroy All Humans! (mobile) was a tie-in mobile phone game developed by Big Blue Bubble Inc. and published by THQ Wireless.
+The game could be downloaded by texting CRYPTO101 to 69847 (MYTYHQ).
+It was released in 2005.
+The game is a top-down action-adventure game where you play as Crypto, both on foot and in his saucer.

 Destroy All Humans!
 2 (2006)

-Ten years have passed since Crypto defeated Majestic and replaced the US government.
+Ten years have passed since Crypto defeated Majestic and replaced the U.S. president.
 Orthropox 13 has died after a Soviet nuclear missile destroyed the Furon mothership.
 Pox has downloaded his consciousness into a personal holographic projector designed to communicate between Furons on Motherships and planet surfaces.
 Pox's unit, dubbed a HoloPox, allows him to communicate with, advise, and vex Crypto down on Earth.
-Crypto 137 has died of unknown causes, but appears in Big Willy Unleashed and Crypto 138, a clone with pure Furon DNA harvested from human brains, has taken his place as the President.
+Crypto 137 has died of unknown causes but appears in Big Willy Unleashed and Crypto 138, a clone with pure Furon DNA harvested from human brains, has taken his place.
 Crypto 138 is the first Furon in millennia to possess genitalia, as his pure DNA has not been corrupted by radiation.
-When the KGB destroy the mothership and Pox, Crypto must find a way to stop them from destroying what he has worked so hard on to achieve.
+When the KGB destroy the mothership and Pox, Crypto must fight them and stop them from destroying what he has worked so hard to achieve.
 Along the way, he is supported by Natalya Ivanova, a rogue KGB agent whom he constantly hits on.
-He also comes across the Blisk, the dreaded enemy that the Furons thought they defeated in the Martian War.
+He also discovers the true enemy that is responsible for everything happening in the game: the Blisk, an alien race from Mars who are the ancient enemy of the Furons, whom they thought they defeated in the Martian War.